rosalie337/express/README.md

-# LAB: Voting Application - Phase 1
+# LAB: Voting Application - Phase 2

-Back-end voting Application.
-The back-end track organizations, polls, votes, users, and membership.
+I'm building the back-end for a Voting Application.
+The back-end will track organizations, polls, votes, users, and membership.

+This lab is broken into multiple phases.

-## Phase 1 Requirements
+## Phase 2 Requirements

-For Phase 1 we will concentrate on the `Organization` and `User` model.
+For phase 2 we will concentrate on the `Poll`, `Vote`, and `Membership` model.

+## CRUD

-### Organization
+### Poll

-Created all CRUD routes for the `Organization` model and `Organization` model will include a title, description, and imageUrl.
+Create all CRUD routes for the `Poll` model.
+The `Poll` model should include a reference to an organization, title, description and a list of options.

-[x] create route will be used when a new organization is created [x] get all route will be used to see all organizations (_id, title, and imageUrl of organization only) [x] get by id route will be used to get details about an organization [x] update route will be used to update organization information [x] delete route will be used if an organization is disbanded
+[ ] the create route will be used to create a new poll [ ] the get all route will be used to see all polls for an organization (_id and title only) [ ] the get by id route will be used to get details about a poll (populate organization information and total votes on poll) [ ] the update route will be used to update a polls title and/or description [ ] the delete route will be used to remove a poll

+### Vote

+Create routes for the `Vote` model.
+The `Vote` model should include a reference to a poll, a reference to a user, and the option selected (as a string).

+[ ] the create route will be used to create a new vote [ ] get all votes on a poll
+[ ] get all votes by a user
+[ ] the update route will be used to change the voted option

-### User
+### Membership

-[x]Created routes for the `User` model.
-The`User` model should include a name, phone, email, communicationMedium (phone or email), and imageUrl.
+Create all CRUD routes for the `Membership` model.
+The `Membership` model should include a reference to an organization and a reference to a user.

-[x] get by id route will be used to get details about a user [x] update route will be used to update a user
+[ ] the create route will be used to create a new membership [ ] (/api/v1/memberships?org=ORG_ID) the get all route will be used to see all users in an organization (organization: _id, title, imageUrl; user: _id, name, imageUrl)
+[ ] (/api/v1/memberships?user=USER_ID) the get all route will be used to see all organizations a user is part of (organization: _id, title, imageUrl; user: _id, name, imageUrl)
-[x] delete route will be used if a user chooses to leave the platform
+[ ] the delete route will be used to remove a membership

 ## Testing

-* `supertest` used to test all routes
+[ ] `supertest` to test all your routes

 ## Rubric

-* 1 point per route
+* 3 point per model and routes
-* 1 point for clean code
+* 1 points for clean code